Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 As a result, Wickersham said the reception to eXp’s approach — which remains novel in the real estate industry — has been overwhelmingly positive.

-“Relief is what we here a lot of people say,” Wickersham said when asked about agents’ responses.
+“Relief is what we hear a lot of people say,” Wickersham said when asked about agents’ responses.
 “We’ve had people cry.”

 In any other industry, these offerings would be unremarkable.
 But because Redfin is a real estate brokerage, it’s an outlier and worth keeping in mind as part of a newer wave of companies that are rethinking how they can serve their agents.

-In an email to Inman, Redfin Chief Human Resources Officer Ee Lyn Khoo said the company is “proud of the benefits we offer to our agents.”
+In an email to Inman last winter, Redfin Chief Human Resources Officer Ee Lyn Khoo said the company is “proud of the benefits we offer to our agents.”
 She went on to describe the company’s plans as “generous health insurance coverage” for both agents and their families.

 “Redfin strives to be the best employer in real estate by investing in our people, their well-being and their professional growth,” she also said.